fanmengdan/reranking/README.md

 # TODO

-Testing on Yahoo Answers Dataset
+* Testing with DBOW model, along with current DM model
-Testing with DBOW model, along with current DM model
+* Testing on Yahoo Answers Dataset